 Is your baby pointing and grabbing for the food you are eating?
 Are you wondering if it is okay to share some of your meal?
-When children get close to one year old, they are getting ready to expand their tastes.
+As children get close to one year old, they are getting ready to expand their tastes.

 To help your child get accustomed to eating table foods, remember the following:

 Note: Do not give cow's milk until age one.